syncthing/docs/users/config.rst

     fields here will be used for a newly added shared folder.
 The ``id`` attribute is meaningless in this context.

-    The UI will propose to create new folders at the path given by the ``path`` attribute (used to be ``defaultFolderPath`` under ``options``).
-It also applies for automatically accepted folders from a remote device.
+    The UI will propose to create new folders at the path given in the ``path`` attribute (used to be ``defaultFolderPath`` under ``options``).
+It also applies to folders automatically accepted from a remote device.

     Even sharing with other remote devices can be done in the template by including the appropriate ``device`` element underneath.